Dave-team/Knowledge-base/Health/Mindfullness.md

 - Part of it is to fully embrace possible boredom
 - Meditation.
 Meditation is a way of cultivating mindfulness.

+## Outside mindfullness
+- When in nature, what can help being mindful is to understand the trees, the appearance and sounds of birds.
+- Count the colours you’re seeing - spot the shades of green
+- Notice whether people wear jeans etc.

 ## Combat thoughts to be more mindful
 - Don’t try and fight it, just notice them and be aware that you’re out of control.
 This awareness alone can calm you down.
 - When thoughts arise, let them flow by.
 Do not engage with them.
 I am not my thoughts - they are merely things that flow by
 - Go in debugging mode.
 Ask yourself: “Would I rather be having this thought right now, or would I rather have my peace?”
 Because as long as I have my thoughts, I can’t have my peace.
 “Well, do I really care if I embarrass myself?
 Who cares?
 I’m going to die anyway.
 This is all going to go to zero, and I won’t remember anything, so this is pointless.”
 “Do I really need to solve this problem right now?”
 Ninety-five percent of what my brain runs off and tries to do, I don’t need to tackle in that exact moment.
 If the brain is like a muscle, I’ll be better off resting it, being at peace
+- I’m actually going back to my awareness level of OS, which is always calm, always peaceful, and generally happy and content.
+I’m trying to stay in awareness mode and not activate the monkey mind, which is always worried, frightened, and anxious.
+It serves incredible purpose, but I try not to activate the monkey mind until I need it.
+When I need it, I want to just focus on that.
+If I run it 24/7, I waste energy and the monkey mind becomes me.
+I am more than my monkey mind.

+## Thinking mind
+- Our thinking mind tries to solve problems all the time.
+A lot of problems however can't be solved or they don't need to be solved now.
+When you are caught in a trap of solving problems, return to awareness and just 'being'.
+We cannot solve feelings and we cannot solve the future and we cannot solve the past.

 ## Mindfullness principles
 - Make it a habit – e.g. first thing in the morning and have a determined place where you meditate
 - Reflect not on future when there are more immediate things to reflect on
 - One thing to realize here is that you are not in control of your thinking.
 You are simply an observer to whatever happens and whatever your mind produces
 - Life-hack: When in bed, meditate.
 Either you will have a deep meditation or fall asleep.
 Victory either way.
+- The practice of mindfulness is to be aware and then just start again.
+There is no goal and we will always be distracted by thoughts

 ## Meditation